binarykore/SEI120G/README.md

 ## Donations and Payments:

-* Some of the Funds (30% of the Income / Transaction) will be donated to Feeding Programs and Charity ..
+* The Funds ( 30% of the Income / Transaction ) will be donated to Feeding Programs and Charity ..
-* EG: (30 divided by PHP 100.00 multiplied by 100), PM / DM for Setups! (https://m.me/binarymako)
+* EG: (30 divided by PHP 100.00 multiplied by 100), PM / DM for Setups! ( https://m.me/binarymako ) ..

 ## Donations and Charity Drives: